-If you have been reading my blog for any length of time you will realise that my mantra of the moment is “Collect Moments – not things”.
+My mantra will always be “Collect Moments – not things”.
 I really am on a huge clutter clearing time.
 We buy too many things, and end up throwing so much away.
 This year, having spoken to my family, we have definitely decided that for us adults it should involve less ‘giving of things’ just for the sake of it.
-It’s good for the planet, good for our pockets, better for our stress levels and just much more Lagom. (see here if you haven’t heard about Lagom yet).
-This year I intend giving Christmas Gift Experiences rather than material presents.
-Now, should I get my Mum a bungee jump?
-Hmmmm….
+Let’s face it, all we really want to do is to see each other, rather than buy each other clutter.
+It’s good for the planet, good for our pockets, better for our stress levels and just much more zero waste.
+So, this year I intend giving Christmas Gift Experiences rather than material presents.

 Christmas Gift Experiences

 Now, I would be daft to include what I really intend to get my family in this post.
 Some of them do actually take the time to read my blog.
 Needless to say Bro, I again haven’t got you the yacht that you’ve always desired, nor an experience of a week away on one.
 Sorry.